 23 yd² * 0.1 yd = 2.3 yd³

-The last things to assess are the estimated weight of required gravel and its cost.
+The last things to assess are the estimated weight of the required gravel and its cost.
 Knowledge about the weight of the cargo may come in handy when it comes to transportation.
 It would be nice to know that your truck or trailer will endure the burden of your purchase.
 As we have already mentioned, we have set a default density of gravel for you but feel free to change it according to your needs.
 Change of density is available in

 Advanced mode.
 You just need to multiply it by the volume of your gravel layer.

-And now, last but not least – money.
+And last but not least – money.
 Can you afford such an expense?
 Maybe you could save some money by reducing the thickness?
 To know that you need to calculate the total cost.
-With our gravel calculator, you can do it by multiplying the volume of purchased gravel or its weight by the price of one cubic yard or price of one ton (other units of weight or volume are also available).
+With our gravel calculator, you can do it by multiplying the volume of purchased gravel or its weight by the price of one cubic yard or the price of one ton (other units of weight or volume are also available).
 You can use our gravel estimator to deal with these calculations.
-Go back to paragraph How much is a yard of gravel? for more instructions.
+Go back to the How much is a yard of gravel? paragraph for more instructions.